DyneXvX/Bar-Application/README.md

 ```
 We are to build a web application that handles drink orders from the table.
-However, I have no clue how these work, I have never seen one in real life and to be honest.
-I am not even sure allowing the customers to order drinks from their table is a good idea.
 ```

 ## General Build Guide